confluentinc/ksql/docs/developer-guide/joins/partition-data.md

 When you use ksqlDB to join streaming data, you must ensure that your streams and tables are *co-partitioned*, which means that input records on both sides of the join have the same configuration settings for partitions.
-The only exception is foreign-key table-table joins that do not have any co-partitioning requirement.
+The only exception is foreign-key table-table joins, which do not have any co-partitioning requirement.

 To join two data sources, streams or tables, ksqlDB needs to compare their